debghs/whiteboard/README.md

 - Adjust the eraser width using the slider.
 - Save and load drawings using the "Save" and "Load" buttons.
 - Use "Text" button to draw a textbox, enter the text in the pop-up and then press ```esc``` button to save it inside the canvas.
+- Use "Text" button to draw a textbox, enter the text in the pop-up and then click the cursor somewhere else and the text would be saved as into an editable transparent box.
 - The text would have the color the ink had previously.
 - To choose the font size of the text input, adjust the "Font Size:" before inserting the text.
 - Take notes alongside drawings by clicking the "Notes" button.
 - Place the cursor on where you would like to zoom and press ```Ctrl-Shift-+``` to Zoom In and ```Ctrl-Shift-*``` to Zoom Out.
 - Use the sliders to navigate across the canvas.
 - Press the "Home" button to return to the original camvas coordinates(in case you get lost).
+- Press the "Undo" and "Redo" buttons to undo and redo.

 ## Note
 There are some bugs in this version: